adam3us/adam3us.github.io/_posts/2017-12-25-accelerating-adoption.md

 Let's see what we can do in 2018.
 Buckle in, and hodl on, it's sure to be a wild ride.

-ps I have made no secret of being against spin-out fork coins on the basis of, good intent aside, I think they hae been a confusion to users, a detraction from network effects, not helped ecosystem credibility, and even at the limits risk hurting the concept of digital scarcity (which I wrote about a few years ago here on [Bitcoinium](https://bitcointalk.org/index.php?topic=911339.0) ).
+ps I have made no secret of being against spin-out fork coins on the basis of, good intent aside, I think they have been a confusion to users, a small detraction from network effects, have not helped ecosystem credibility, and even at the limits risk hurting the concept of digital scarcity (which I wrote about a few years ago here on [Bitcoinium](https://bitcointalk.org/index.php?topic=911339.0) ).
 In practice the forks have so far often also been poorly implemented, centrally run, and worse.